SOFTENG 283 : Software Quality Assurance

 Learning Continuity

-In the event of an unexpected disruption, we undertake to maintain the continuity and standard of teaching and learning in all your courses throughout the year.
-If there are unexpected disruptions the University has contingency plans to ensure that access to your course continues and course assessment continues to meet the principles of the University’s assessment policy.
+In the event of an unexpected disruption we undertake to maintain the continuity and standard of teaching and learning in all your courses throughout the year.
+If there are unexpected disruptions the University has contingency plans to ensure that access to your course continues and your assessment is fair, and not compromised.
 Some adjustments may need to be made in emergencies.
-You will be kept fully informed by your course co-ordinator/director, and if disruption occurs you should refer to the university website for information about how to proceed.
+You will be kept fully informed by your course co-ordinator, and if disruption occurs you should refer to the University Website for information about how to proceed.

 Student Charter and Responsibilities